Everything and more has already been written about journaling, so why this text?

 How do you do it?

-First thing to remember is – you’re doing it for yourself.
-Hence – you don’t need to pay attention to any grammar, any rules.
-You know yourself best, you know how your days go so find the best time that works for you.
-Make sure you can sit for 10 -15 minutes and simply write uninterrupted.
+The first thing to remember is – you’re doing it for yourself.
+Hence – you don’t need to pay attention to any grammar, or any rules.
+You know yourself best; you know how your days go, so find the best time that works for you.
+Make sure you can sit for 10 -15 minutes and write uninterrupted.
 For some, it will be right after you wake up, before even taking your phone;) For some – last thing before you go to bed.
-Some prefer to carry the notebook or phone/tablet everywhere with them and write whenever they feel like it.
+Some prefer to carry a notebook or phone/tablet everywhere with them and write whenever they feel like it.
 You can choose whatever time – as long as you make it work for you.
 You don’t have to stick to the time every single day, but the regularity and structure seem to work for a lot of people.
 The goal is to just do it – so choose a way that helps you create your new routine.

-- gratitude entries – because too often we don’t pay attention to what we have.
+Gratitude entries – because too often, we don’t pay attention to what we have.
 Journaling is a great way to focus on that a little bit more.

 Analog or digital?

-How do you KEEP doing it?
+How do you continue doing it?

 I hope you’ll find my take on journaling useful.
-Don’t forget to sign up here if you want to get a list of 50 inspirational prompts to use in your daily journaling practice.
+Don’t forget to sign up here if you want to get a list of 50+ inspirational prompts to use in your daily journaling practice.